CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured, actionable skill that provides concrete JSON payloads for every Slack action.
+This is a well-structured, actionable skill with concrete JSON examples for every supported action.
 Its main weakness is the lack of validation/error handling guidance, particularly for destructive operations like message deletion.
-The content is concise and assumes Claude's competence appropriately.
+The content is concise and assumes Claude's competence, making it efficient for the context window.

 Suggestions